Ee Nagaraniki Emaindhi: Soundtrack

-This film has five songs composed by Vivek Sagar and was released By Aditya Music.
+Tharun continued his collaboration with Vivek Sagar, dating back to his early short film projects.
+The album, featuring five tracks, was released by Aditya Music.

-Release

-Ee Nagaraniki Emaindi was released worldwide on 28 June 2018.

 Box office

-The film has collected $98,136 from the premiere shows in USA held on Thursday night.
-On Day 1 on Friday, the film has collected $81,127.The total US box office collection was $179,263.
+Ee Nagaraniki Emaindi was released worldwide on June 28, 2018, and earned ₹80 lakh on its opening day.
+In the U.S., it garnered $98,136 from premiere shows, with a lifetime box office total of $179,263.
+By the end of its theatrical run, the film had collected ₹12 crore globally.

+To celebrate its 5th anniversary, the film was re-released in over 200 theaters on June 29, 2023.
+It earned ₹1.8 crore on its first day, ₹2.8 crore by the end of the second day, and reached ₹3.3 crore by the end of the first weekend.

 Critical reception

-The film received positive reviews from critics.The Hindu praised the film and stated "With Ee Nagaraniki Emaindi, Tharun Bhascker Dhaassyam breaks the second-film jinx that hounds many filmmakers who've delivered an impressive first film."
+The film received generally positive reviews upon its theatrical release.The Hindu praised the film and stated "With Ee Nagaraniki Emaindi, Tharun Bhascker Dhaassyam breaks the second-film jinx that hounds many filmmakers who've delivered an impressive first film."
 The Times of India gave 3.5/5 rating and commented that: "Make no mistake, Ee Nagaraniki Emaindi belongs to Tharun Bhascker.
 The filmmaker's flair for comedy once again shines through and his dialogues are terrific."

 123 Telugu gave 3.25/5 rating and wrote, "With Ee Nagarainiki Emaindi, Tollywood steps into the buddy comedy genre which has been rarely explored.
 This movie has no great story but is filled with a lot of fun and precious moments which a group of buddies share in real life."

-The Hans India gave 3/5 rating and opined that the film was one of the best youthful entertainers in the recent times.
+The Hans India gave a 3/5 rating and opined that the film was one of the best youthful entertainers in the recent times.
 "On the whole, the film is enjoyable entirely and even makes us emotional in parts," reviewer added.
 Idlebrain.com gave 3/5 rating and wrote, "[It] is a buddy comedy that has good moments and a slow second half!"